Culture and media

 Traditional folk music

 The most impressive ensembles performing traditional dance and music are the Slovak State Traditional Dance Company ("Slovenský ľudový umelecký kolektív" – SĽUK,) and Lúčnica – the Slovak National Folklore Ballet.
 Most towns have their own folk festivals with dances, local costumes and food.
 These tend to be held throughout the summer until the end of September.
-The biggest one takes place in Východná in July every year (more info also at www.nocka.sk/en).
+The biggest one takes place in Východná in July every year (more about folklore events also at www.nocka.sk/en).

 The Music Centre Slovakia ("Hudobné centrum") provides information on classical and modern music.
 A list of various events all around Slovakia can be found at the website Podujatia (means 'Events' in Slovak).
 Information on concerts online ticket sale is possible via Ticketportal.
 If you prefer the club scene with live performances there are many options within different genres.